Jixoid/JixUI/README.md

 The developers of this package:
  -Alforce(Abdulkadir AYDIN) | jixoid@gmail.com

-The main goal is to create and apply themes without any hassle, with almost 0 code.
+The main goal is to create and apply themes without any hassle, with almost zero code.
 Your task is to create a theme template.
 JixUI's task is to paint this template and apply it to the components.
 It's simple, when the ThemeName of the Component and Template match, it applies the theme to the component.